1984–85 St. John's Redmen basketball team

 The 1984–85 St. John's Redmen basketball team represented St. John's University during the 1984–85 NCAA Division I men's basketball season.
 The team was coached by Lou Carnesecca in his seventeenth year at the school.
-St. John's home games are played at Alumni Hall and Madison Square Garden and the team is a member of the Big East Conference.
+Home games were played at Alumni Hall and Madison Square Garden and the team was a member of the Big East Conference.
 The team finished 31–4, with three of the four losses coming to Georgetown.

+In the NCAA tournament St John's advanced to the Final Four with wins over Southern, Arkansas, Kentucky and NC State.
+This was the Redmen's first trip to the Final Four since 1952.